sosa-baya/my-academic-page/content/authors/admin/_index.md

 #{{< icon name="download" pack="fas" >}} Download my {{< staticref "media/Sadik_S_CV.pdf" "newtab" >}}Curriculum Vitae{{< /staticref >}}.
 ---
-<div style="text-align: justify">Originally from Beni-Mellal, Morocco, I was educated in Morocco, France, and the United States.
-I am currently based in Aarhus, Denmark, where I am a postdoctoral researcher in the Mechanical Metamaterials and Soft Matter group within the Department of Mechanical and Production Engineering at Aarhus University.
-My background and research interests lie at the crossroads of engineering, mechanics, and applied mathematics with a view on industrial applications such as in mechanical, structural, and materials engineering; and on exploring the mechanics of naturally occurring phenomena, such as biological growth and morphogenesis.</div></br>
+<div style="text-align: justify">Originally from Beni-Mellal, Morocco, I am currently based in Aarhus, Denmark, where I am a postdoctoral researcher in the Mechanical Metamaterials and Soft Matter group within the Department of Mechanical and Production Engineering at Aarhus University.</div><br>
+<div style="text-align: justify">I was educated in Morocco, France, and the United States in engineering, mechanics, and mathematics.
+My research interests lie at the crossroads of  these fields with a view on industrial applications such as in mechanical, structural, and materials engineering; and on exploring the mechanics of naturally occurring phenomena, such as biological growth and morphogenesis.</div><br>
+<div style="text-align: justify">My other passions in life are dance, hiking, and human connection.</div>